Carrboro To Survey Residents about Town Services

 Results are used in Town planning efforts to identify future improvements.
 New to the survey this year are questions related to American Recovery Plan funding.
 These funds are being called a “generational opportunity” to make long-term, impactful investments in our community.

 The Carrboro Resident Survey will be mailed to 2,000 randomly selected Carrboro households.
 Respondents can complete and return by mail, or take the survey online or by phone.
-Everyone who completes the survey will be given chance to enter a random drawing for a $500 Visa gift card.
 For non-English speaking households, foreign language translation will be available in multiple languages.

 The Town has selected ETC Institute to help with the survey.
 As a way of thanking everyone who participates, ETC Institute will randomly select one respondent to receive a $500 Visa gift card.